Arts & Humanities

 Every week offers another illuminating talk that will challenge your assumptions and potentially shift your perspective.
 Provocative, critical and insightful, this series welcomes learners of all ages.

-The University Lecture Series is offered in person at the St George Campus in Toronto and in Markham.
+The University Lecture Series is offered in person at the St George Campus in Toronto, Oakville and Markham.
 It is also available online.

 Expand the lists below for lecture information.